About

 Hyperledger Fabric network: 4 organizations, shared ledger, no central authority

-Data PipelinesAirflow jobs, Kafka event streams, Spark batch aggregations over ledger history
+PipelinesAirflow orchestration, Kafka event streams, Spark batch aggregation over ledger history

 Evaluation results